All about Cenote X'Batun in Yucatán (2025 Travel Guide)

 Powered by ©Google

 The cenotes are close together and belong to the small town San Antonio de Mulix, which is part of the municipality of Uman.
-Another cenote of San Antonio de Mulix - but a few kilometers away - is Cenote Yax-Ha.
+There’s another cenote nearby, just a few kilometers down the road – it’s called Cenote Yax-Ha.

 Cenote X'batun